ReneDCDSL/ReneDCDSL.github.io/_posts/2023-10-20-Cuisine & Ingredient Clustergin.md

 Again, we can see similar groups of ingredients to previous results.
 There are regional clusters (0: Eastern Asia, 2: Mediterranean, 4: Mexican, 5: Japanese, 14: French...).
 Although it looks like this algorithm got a different understanding, with more categories of food.
 There are groups of ingredients by category (1: Condiments, 3: Spices, 17: Citrus/Fresh fruits and herbs, 16,19: healthy ingredients...) and common recipes (7,20: Cakes, 9: Breads).
 It seems like LDA captured better the role of some ingredients rather than their relative occurrence in recipes like previously.
 It may be due to the fact that LDA and K-Means use spatial distance as a measure of similarity whereas LDA use term occurrence and so it found ingredients that appear in similar context rather than words that appear together often.

+<a name="conclusion"></a>

 ## Conclusion

 Thanks to the various techniques employed here, I managed to extract simple similarity measures between various cuisines and ingredients association.
-We can see how the models captured similarity between geographically close places (Thai, Chinese, Korean, Vietnam on one side, Spanish, Mexican, Indian on the other..) and ingredients types (condiments, citrus, baking staples).
+We can see how the models captured similarity between geographically close places (Thai, Chinese, Korean, Vietnam on one side, Spanish, Mexican, Indian on the other..) and ingredient types (condiments, citrus, baking staples).
 The dataset I used is not really optimal for this task as it feels very influenced by American cooking and habits.
 I see several big biases that should be accounted for in a further analysis, to extract clearer insights: <br>
 - Get a more equal distribution of recipes
 - Have the recipes written by locals or taken from locals/chefs with more precise ingredients choices (From experience and looking at the data, I know people often cut corners when doing international dishes (using lemon instead of limes, curry powder instead of specific set of spices, white wine instead of mirin etc.) which is fine in practice, but which creates biases for this kind of task)